Wxiong1/WXiong/README.md

 - 👋 Hi, you can call me Wendy
-- 👀 I’m interested in python programming language, web development, creating applications, and software
+- 👀 I’m interested in python programming language, web development, creating applications, software, and games
 - 🌱 I’m currently learning intermediate Python, Visual Basic.NET, SQL, and C
 - 💞️ I’m looking to collaborate on creating an application or software
 - 📫 How to reach me : xiongw@live.com